-IT 156 - Mobile Application Design.
+IT 256 - Mobile Application Design.

 3 Credits.
 This course investigates the modern concepts of mobile application design by researching and developing applications.
 Emphasis on industry standards for design of mobile applications.
-(PR: "C" or higher in IT 212)
+(CR: IT 237)

 IT 257 - Mobile Application Deployment.

 3 Credits.
 Across the most popular mobile operating systems, students learn how to create Mobile Application deployment strategies.
 Students will deploy mobile applications with emphasis on industry standards for proper deployment of mobile applications.
 (PR: "C" or higher in IT 237) (CO: IT 247)